Shalom90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script which lists enviromental variables
+A script which lists all local variables and environmental variables, and functions